WaterBlueNewWorld/SQLGit/README.md

-SQLGit is an SQL table replicator which it is main function is to compare and evaluate tables from different databases, also allowing to transfer tables to another database
+SQLGit is an SQL table replicator which it is main function is to compare and evaluate tables from different databases, also allowing to transfer tables to another database.

 # License